chrissiwaffler/notes/content/git.md

 	# adding everything
 	git add --all

-	# better: add everything from the current directory
+	# or: add everything from the current directory
-	# assuming you are in the root directory
 	git add .
 	```
 > [!Info]